DreamOfTheRedChamber/system-design-interviews/Cache.md

     - Pros
         - Smooth out the requests and process them at an approximately average rate.
     - Cons
         - A burst of request could fill up the queue with old requests and starve the more recent requests from being processed.
 Does not guarantee that requests get processed within a fixed amount of time.
+Consider an antisocial script that can make enough concurrent requests that it can exhaust its rate limit in short order and which is regularly overlimit.
+Once an hour as the limit resets, the script bombards the server with a new series of requests until its rate is exhausted once again.
+In this scenario the server always needs enough extra capacity to handle these short intense bursts and which will likely go to waste during the rest of the hour.

 * Leaky bucket: The leaky bucket limits the constant outflow rate, which is set to a fixed value.
 Imagine a bucket partially filled with water and which has some fixed capacity (τ).
 The bucket has a leak so that some amount of water is escaping at a constant rate (T)
     - Steps